 A Perfect Plate of Pasta

-This cherry tomato pasta alla vodka with crisp prosciutto is an absolute crowd pleaser – everyone will be wanting seconds or looking forward to leftovers the next day!
+This pasta with cherry tomato vodka sauce with crisp prosciutto is an absolute crowd pleaser.
+Everyone will be wanting seconds or looking forward to leftovers the next day!
 It’s a fresh, creamy, jammy pasta sauce topped with salty, crispy prosciutto, and herby pesto.
-I mean, what else could you want?
+I mean, what else could you want in a pasta recipe?

-This pasta is inspired by my sister Claire (check out her blog over at catchingupwithclaire.com).
+This pasta is inspired by my sister Claire.
 I made a version of this pasta once when I was staying with her for a few days and loved the simplicity of pulling a dish like this together, yet it feels like a special occasion to eat.
-After coming home, I developed the recipe a bit more, adding some more herbs, a better balance of cream, and topped it with some delicious crispy prosciutto, because why not?
-Who doesn’t love some salty crispy bits on top of their pasta?
+After coming home, I developed the recipe a bit more, adding some additional herbs, a better balance of cream, and topped it with some delicious crispy prosciutto?

 Tips For Making This Cherry Tomato Vodka Sauce Recipe